What is Dragon Link RTP?

 Does a higher denomination always mean better RTP?

 In practice, yes — but not automatically.
-A high-traffic casino may run dollar machines at 93% where a boutique property uses 96% to attract a smaller, discerning player base.
+A high-traffic property may run dollar machines at 93% where a boutique venue uses 96% to attract a smaller, discerning player base.
 The relationship is a strong tendency, not a rule.
 Always verify on the machine itself.

 The tradeoff is equally important: a $1 machine at 95% with a $25 minimum spin costs far more per hour than a penny machine at 88% at $0.75 per spin.
-Higher RTP means a smaller theoretical edge for the casino per dollar wagered — not a lower cost to play.
-Use our casino RTP calculator to model expected session cost at different denominations.
+Higher RTP means a smaller theoretical edge per dollar wagered — not a lower cost to play.
+Use our casino RTP calculator to model expected session cost at different coin levels.

 Dragon Link RTP by variant — Golden Century, Panda Magic, Happy & Prosperous, and others